albertzarifa/NthPrime/README.md

 # NthPrime
+Program to give the nth prime number.
+Here is an example:
-Small program to get  the nth prime number
+  Given n=10, program will give the 10th prime number --> 29